 - Consumer Financial Protection Bureau (CFPB): ConsumerFinance.gov/complaint

 Acting quickly matters.
 If you paid by credit card, you may be able to dispute the charge and recover funds.
 Wire transfers are much harder to reverse — act within 24-48 hours if possible and contact your bank immediately.
+At Secure Exit Solutions, we've helped several clients navigate the aftermath of being scammed by another company — including filing the right complaints and, in some cases, recovering funds through credit card chargebacks.
+If you've been victimized, don't be embarrassed to reach out for a free consultation.
+It happens more often than you'd think, and there may still be options available to you.

 Frequently Asked Questions